montanarograziano/montanarograziano/README.md

 # Hello everyone! 👋
 I'm **Graziano** and I ❤ to code and learn new stuff 👨🏻‍💻

-## 🚀 About Me
-I'm a passionate Python developer and Machine Learning Engineer.
+I'm a passionate Python developer focussed on Machine (Deep) Learning, Data Science and MLOps.
+I have worked in the domain of Computer Vision and Time Series Forecasting.

+👨🏻‍💻 Currently im working as **Machine Learning Engineer** at [Tuidi](https://www.tuidi.it/).

 I believe in Free and Open Source Software and I'm always looking to contribute to interesting projects!

-👨🏻‍💻 Currently im working as **Machine Learning Engineer** at [Tuidi](https://www.tuidi.it/).

 ## 🔗 Links